diktomat/AdventOfCode/2022/README.md

 2. Go. if err != nil and `switch`eroo..
 3. Python.
 I use tabs, btw.
 4. C. Took me a while, glad I got this over and done with.
+5. Ruby.
+Long time since I last used this one.